LutherNavigator/manual/markdown/dev/manual.md

 ## How the Manual Works

 The manual is run using a very basic HTTP server in `/index.js`.
 In order to ensure that the application can start up quickly, we have significantly limited our dependencies.
 The only NPM package we are using is [remarkable](https://www.npmjs.com/package/remarkable), which we use to compile Markdown to HTML. `/index.js` will treat `/static/main.html` as a template, replacing the `{}` characters with the compiled HTML of the requested Markdown page.
 If the requested URL does not correspond to a Markdown page, the application will check the `/static` directory to see if the requested resource exists there.
 In the event that no resource is found for a URL, `/static/main.html` is rendered with `/static/404.html`.
+The only exception to this is if `/` is requested, in which case the request is rerouted to `/manual`.

 ## Extending with Markdown